-What else has changed?
-The World and its requirements for improvement have changed dramatically.
+The World and its requirements for improvement have changed dramatically – And it continues to evolve daily.
 The scope of improvement has morphed from the factory floor to the enterprise and extended enterprise.
 The required velocity of improvement is ahead of most organization’s capabilities and rate of improvement.
 Improvement has become more technology and human dependent, requiring more creative thinking and advanced predictive and preventive approaches to improvement.
 So what happens when organizations apply the same thinking, same process, same people, and same beliefs to these shifting paradigms?
 The answer is being felt by the majority of organizations involved in CI initiatives.
 Value declines, commitment and interest declines, and CI falls off the radar – Again!

 It’s not the end of the world if your Lean initiative has stalled out, declining, or is struggling to deliver true value to the organization . . .
 As long as you recognize and acknowledge this condition and the need to do something different to achieve different greater results.
 Easier said than done – Change can be difficult, even for the change experts.

 TPS success or Lean failure are temporary oxymoron terms in the grander philosophy and correct practice of continuous improvement.
 The “process” of how we improve needs to improve to keep pace with changing business requirements and cultural development needs.
 Make sense?
 We definitely see this change in our consulting practice where clients are requiring higher and more immediate breakthrough improvements at a lower total cost.
 We have always continued to evolve our professional service offerings with client and market needs and hence, our service delivery model of strategic improvement is very different than it was 10 or 20 years ago.